Step 1

 • Decided on a timetable

-In the deployment phase, you'll make sure that everything defined upstream is applied.
-At this stage, project monitoring must be regular and rigorous.
+In the deployment phase, you'll make sure that everything that was defined upstream applies.
+At this level, project monitoring must really be regular and rigorous.

-How do you know if your ERP project has been a success?
+How do you know if your ERP project can be called a success?

 To do this, you need to draw up a list of your expectations.
-The agenda defined in the scoping phase gives you an initial direction.
-Answer the following question: who needs what and when?
+The agenda defined in the scoping phase gives you a first direction.
+Answer the question: who needs what and when?

-This will help you to define the project's key moments on a precise timetable so that you can measure its success at the end.
+This will help you set the key moments of the project on a specific timeline so that you can measure its success at the end.

 Here are 3 keys to making your ERP project a success: